- The ROG Ally X has more power and a higher-resolution display, but it consumes more energy.

 - The choice depends on whether you prefer performance and versatility or autonomy and price.

-If you are looking for a powerful portable console to play, you have surely come across the Steam Deck OLED from Valve and the ROG Ally X from ASUS.
-Both are very attractive options for gamers, but which is the best option?
-In this in-depth review, we tell you all the differences in terms of hardware, performance, autonomy, operating system and more.
+If you're looking for a powerful portable gaming console, you've probably come across Valve's Steam Deck OLED and ASUS's ROG Ally X. Both are very attractive options for gamers, but which is the better choice?
+In this in-depth review, we'll tell you all about the differences in terms of hardware , performance, battery life, operating system, and more.

 Before deciding between one or the other, it's important to know their key features and how they perform in practice.
-Join us in this in-depth comparison to find out which of these two consoles is the best. portable best suits your needs.
+Join us in this comprehensive comparison to discover which of these two handheld consoles best suits your needs.

 Performance and hardware